linda-seiter/cmsc-115/week2_lab/README.md

 Week#2 hours: 39 rate: $18.25 pay: $711.75
 ```

-A **variable** is a name associated with a memory location.
-A **variable declaration** specifies a data type such as `int` or `double`, along with the name.
+- A **variable** is a name associated with a memory location.
+- A **variable declaration** allocates memory to store a value.

+Each variable declaration must specify a data type such as `int` or `double`, along with the variable name.
 Once a variable is declared, it can be assigned an initial value.
 The declaration and initialization can be done in one statement or two as shown below.

 <table>
 <tr>